Model Context Protocol (MCP) + Descope

 If your MCP tools do not call external APIs that require authentication, you can skip this section and rely on MCP tool scopes alone.

-When your MCP tools do call authenticated external APIs, Descope stores those credentials securely using Connections, allowing you to:
+When your MCP tools do call authenticated external APIs, Descope stores those credentials in Connections: one vault shared across all your MCP servers and APIs, so nothing is hardcoded and you never write refresh logic.
+It holds:

-- Store multiple OAuth tokens per user or tenant, each with its own scopes and automatic refresh—even for the same third-party service.
+- OAuth tokens per user or tenant, each with its own scopes and automatic refresh, including multiple tokens for the same third-party service.

-- Store API keys for non-OAuth services, which can be fetched at runtime.
+- API keys for non-OAuth services, fetched at runtime.

 Policies for MCP Scope Authorization